Rust Hills: Books written

 His 1979 book Writing in General and the Short Story in Particular outlined his views on short story craft.

 Early life, family, and death

 Hills attended Kenyon College for one year and received a B.A. and M.A. from Wesleyan University in 1948 and 1949, respectively.
+He served in the Merchant Marines during WWII He had two previous marriages before marrying Joy Williams, a famous writer herself.

-He was briefly married to Jean Rikhoff, with whom he traveled Europe.
-He died in Belfast, Maine of cardiac arrest.
-His survivors are his wife of 35 years, writer Joy Williams, and daughter Caitlin Hills.
+They were married for 34 years until his death in Belfast, Maine of cardiac arrest.
+His survivors are his wife of 34 years, writer Joy Williams, daughter Caitlin Hills, and grandson Cole Castro.